dgp52/Genetic-Algorithm-Text/README.md

 3) Pick elements with highest fitness value (use random Number probabilities to pick an element) n times, where n is the size of the population.
 4) Do a cross over or mix two elements n times.
 5) Add a mutation to child element.
 Go back to step 1 until the the output is same as input.

+Note: This algorithm only works with lowercase letters (no space).